ziirish/burp-ui/docs/advanced_usage.rst

     # 'X-Script-Name' header.
 In this case, the bellow prefix will be ignored in
     # favour of the one announced by your reverse-proxy
     prefix = none
+    # list of paths to look for external plugins
+    plugins = none

 Each option is commented, but here is a more detailed documentation: